ros-industrial-attic/siemens_experimental/README.md

 # siemens_experimental

-This repository contains drivers and additional software for Siemens components used in ROS-PROFINET wrapper project:
+This repository contains following drivers and additional software for Siemens components used in ROS-PROFINET wrapper project:

  - Linux SW for CP1616 V2.6 - original Siemens driver + IO Base, Layer2 and Serv library
  - CP1616 GSD files for integration into Simatic NET configuration